michaeldunn99/Modern_C_Challenges/Ch3-pi/README.md

 This program approximates the value of pi to a given number of decimal places using the Gauss-Legendre approximation.

+## Challenge Posed

+      Compute the N first decimal places of π.

 ## Prerequisites

 - C compiler (e.g., GCC)